japila-books/spark-sql-internals/docs/physical-operators/ColumnarBatchScan.md

 `produceRows` selects the name of the row term per <<needsUnsafeRowConversion, needsUnsafeRowConversion>> flag.

-`produceRows` spark-sql-CodegenSupport.md#consume[generates the Java source code to consume generated columns or row from the current physical operator] and uses it to generate the final Java source code for producing rows.
+`produceRows` [generates the Java source code to consume generated columns or row from the current physical operator](CodegenSupport.md#consume) and uses it to generate the final Java source code for producing rows.

 [source, scala]
 ----